2023-06-05 02:15:40

 If you can’t find the right medical team, the National Institute on Aging recommends contacting the neurology department at your nearest medical school.
 Some hospitals also have clinics focused on dementia.

-Because other risk factors, such as smoking and high blood pressure, along with health history, may play a role in dementia risk, experts want to know about a patient’s medical history, habits and family history.
+Because other risk factors, such as smoking and high blood pressure, along with health history, may play a role in dementia risk, experts want to know regarding a patient’s medical history, habits and family history.

-How to Diagnose Dementia
+▶How to Diagnose Dementia

 – Cognitive and neuropsychological tests assess verbal and mathematical skills, memory, problem solving, and other types of mental functioning.